fwextensions/powertoys-keys/README.md

 npx powertoys-keys import
 ```

-This converts your YAML file back into the required JSON format, substituting codes for the key names and exploding multi-app shortcuts into individual entries.
+This converts your YAML file back into the required JSON format, substituting codes for the key names and expanding multi-app shortcuts into individual entries.

 Unfortunately, this won't automatically apply the new settings.
 To do that you must open *PowerToys*, then click *Keyboard Manager* in the left column, and then click the *Remap a shortcut* button.
 After the *Remap shortcuts* dialog opens, click *OK* to apply the new shortcuts.

-Note that the new JSON file completely replaces the existing settings, which means that if you remove a shortcut in the YAML file, it will be deleted from *Keyboard Manager* once you run the `import` command.
+Note that the new JSON file completely replaces the existing settings, which means that if you remove a shortcut in the YAML file, it will also be deleted from *Keyboard Manager* once you run the `import` command.
 However, the script backs up the current JSON file as `default-backup.json` in the *Keyboard Manager* settings directory (usually `%LocalAppData%\Microsoft\PowerToys\Keyboard Manager`).
 It also creates a `default-original.json` backup the first time it runs, so you can get back to the settings you started with, if necessary.

 ### International keyboards